Key Findings

 Click the legend items above to toggle different response categories on and off.
 The visualization shows the dramatic shift in data processing, where active use climbed nearly 10 percentage points in a single year.

-Dawei Zhang — University of Science and Technology Beijing, China
+Dawei Zhang β Deputy Director, National Materials Corrosion and Protection Data Centre, University of Science and Technology Beijing, China

 Open Science Practices Evolution